-Selects DMA channel for the LPT port in ECP mode.
-This item is configurable only if Parallel Port Mode is set to ECP or ECP+EPP mode.
-Options are: 3 (default), 1.
+Allows you to select an EPP (Enhanced Parallel Port) version that the LPT port should use.
+This item is configurable only if Parallel Port Mode is set to EPP or ECP+EPP mode.
+Options are: EPP 1.7 (default), EPP 1.9.